TFR-05 Transfer of Mortgage, Charge or Lease

 Note: A transfer of a lease and a transfer of freehold land are not to be included in the same form.

-Where the transfer of lease document indicates a monetary consideration has been paid, the transfer must be submitted to the Office of State Revenue for duty assessment and endorsement.
+Where the transfer of lease document indicates a monetary consideration has been paid, the transfer must be submitted to Revenue WA for duty assessment and endorsement.
 Please see LOD-03 Fees and Transfer Duty.

 Where no duty has been provided for the document and the Consideration panel refers to a deed that may contain a consideration, a copy of the deed will need to be provided to determine if a monetary consideration has been paid.